shashical/Chatrix/README.md

  Additional features:

 **Attach Icon:** Located beside the text field, the attach icon allows you to send various types of files.
-You can choose to send media such as documents or images.
+You can choose to send files such as documents or images.
 Images can be from gallery or camera.

 **Pop-up Menu:** There is a pop-up menu button present on the top right of the screen.
 This menu provides options such as clearing the chat history, blocking or unblocking the other user, and changing the wallpaper for this particular chat window.